Easter Sunday in the Republic of Ireland

 We stopped and had a conversation with the cows.
 We invented a great story and the more we talked to them, the closer they came.
 It was quite funny.

 So he then decided he would start to collect some more rocks for his collection.
-We often spend a good hour in the rocks, looking at fossils, rock colours, formations, and climbing.
+We often spend a good hour in the rocks, looking at fossils, rock colors, formations, and climbing.

 We have also collected some small smooth pieces of buoys that he wants to make something with this week.
 It will be interesting to see what is made.
 I’ll let you know on that one.

-By the time we had walked home it was 5:00pm, and he was hot.
+By the time we had walked home, it was 5:00 pm, and he was hot.
 He stripped off and next thing I knew the house was silent.
-Both boy and dog were asleep – and I it was the first time I had enjoyed peace and quiet in the day.
+Both boy and dog were asleep – and I it was the first time I had enjoyed peace and quiet during the day.
 He slept for a good 2 hours, and in fact, had we not agreed to meet some locals for a charity event in the village, I am sure he would have slept through.
-So I think it was abut 7:45 p.m. when I quickly woke and dressed him to walk back down to the village.
+So I think it was about 7:45 p.m. when I quickly woke and dressed him to walk back down to the village.
 Gee, we were getting fit today!
 Just as we arrived at the corner, along came one of our friends, so we completed the journey together.

 When we arrived at the Irish Pub, I was shocked at the people there, but we managed to get a seat.
 In no time the charity event for Leukemia began.
 The place was packed.
 In fact had we not bought tickets to try to win some prizes, we would probably have left.
 It was too busy!

 By 11:30 p.m. we decided to call it a night.
 Home to our housesit just before mid-night we really had made the most of every waking hour we had on this Easter Sunday in Ireland.
 How did you spend your Easter Sunday?
 I’d love to know!

 If you would like to house-sit, please join Housesitmatch.com by clicking here.